bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 - how well do widely-used catalogs of STR loci capture these variants?
 - how many STR variants in an average human genome are expected to be novel (ie. have a motif or repeat locus not present in the hg38 reference genome)?

-**Key Findings**
+---

+#### Summary of Findings

-Some of the most interesting and/or surprising results from the truth set analysis are listed below.
+Some of the more interesting and/or surprising results from the truth set analysis are listed below.
 These are based on a survey of all STR variants in a single human genome of european ancestry - the CHM1-CHM13 synthetic diploid sample from [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)].
 They can be considered as findings from an n=1 case study.

 - An individual's genome differs from the reference at ~150,000 STR loci, but 98% of these alleles are within +/-30bp of the reference locus size.
 On average, only several thousand STR loci differ from the reference by more than 30bp.
 - 99.6% of STR variants occured at STR loci in the reference genome.
 Only 521 STR variants had novel motifs that were entirely different from the adjacent motifs or refence sequence context.